mt-mods/signs_lib/API.md

     Describes the entity model and yaw table to use.
 May be one of:

-    * A table specifying the two directly, such as:
+    * A table specifying the two settings directly, such as:

         ```lua
         entity_info = {